tc39/notes/es7/2017-01/jan-25.md

 MM: Given the topic let me say that I approve that when this issue is settled you can go to stage 3.

-JL: Do we do conditional Stage 3 approval?
+JLZ: Do we do conditional Stage 3 approval?

 MM: Given the topic it felt poetically appropriate to share this ;)